Assistant Professor of Church History and Mission Studies

 - M.Div., The Southern Baptist Theological Seminary

-- Ph.D. candidate, Boston University and Gordon-Conwell Theological Seminary
+- Ph.D., Boston University and Gordon-Conwell Theological Seminary

 - Additional Studies: Trinity Evangelical Divinity School; The Bethlehem Institute; Harvard Divinity School; Holy Cross Greek Orthodox Theological Seminary; Lakeland Community College